IMOCA

 Initiatives supported by 11th Hour Racing:

-• Green Sail rule – defined as a sail crafted to reduce emissions by 30% per kilogram compared to standard sails – requires every participating IMOCA to carry at least one Green Sail in its onboard sail inventory.
+• RISE (Reduced Impact Sail Evaluation) defined as a sail crafted to reduce emissions by 30% per kilogram compared to standard sails – requires every participating IMOCA to carry at least one RISE Certified sail in its onboard inventory.

 • An impact reduction rule for all new IMOCA boat builds between 2025 and 2028 to reduce harmful emissions by 15% — or approximately 60 metric tons of CO2 (60tCO2e).